 For high school and post-secondary students to be part of the poetry community.
-Student members receive a subscription to the League's newsletter listing poetry news, members' news, with the latest contests, awards, and market information.
+Student members receive the League's online newsletter listing poetry news, members' news, with the latest contests, awards, and market information.
 Students are welcome to come to the League's Annual General Meeting, attend its events and readings, and share ideas and socialize with other members.

 - Young Poets

 The League's special website providing students with an opportunity to publish (see Re:verse below), writing contests, chat, readings, Young Soul Rebels (great poets in their teens), games, quizzes, A Digital History of Canadian Poetry, tips on writing and editing poetry, and for teachers, numerous resources and an online discussion list"There'll always be something new."

 Chooses stories, poems, and nonfiction that are creative and well written by kids and teens ages 6 through 14.

 An ezine that invites submissions from young poets, each issue on a different theme (check the website for the latest).

 A literary, visual arts and multimedia magazine for and by Canadian youth aged 13 to 19.
 "Our mandate is to motivate Canadian young people to become involved in the arts, to present their projects to the greater public and to be accessible.
 Our hope is that our contributors and readers will continue as artists and art patrons and thereby bring a fresh perspective to the Canadian cultural landscape."

 - Youthink: The Magazine